SciProgCentre/kmath/README.md

 KMath is developed as a multi-platform library, which means that most of the interfaces are declared in the [common source sets](/kmath-core/src/commonMain) and implemented there wherever it is possible.
 In some cases, features are delegated to platform-specific implementations even if they could be provided in the common module for performance reasons.
-Currently, the Kotlin/JVM is the primary platform, however Kotlin/Native and Kotlin/JS contributions and feedback are also welcome.
+Currently, Kotlin/JVM is the primary platform, however, Kotlin/Native and Kotlin/JS contributions and feedback are also welcome.

 ## Performance

-Calculation performance is one of major goals of KMath in the future, but in some cases it is impossible to achieve both performance and flexibility.
+Calculation of performance is one of the major goals of KMath in the future, but in some cases it is impossible to achieve both performance and flexibility.

-We expect to focus on creating convenient universal API first and then work on increasing performance for specific cases.
+We expect to focus on creating a convenient universal API first and then work on increasing performance for specific cases.
 We expect the worst KMath benchmarks will perform better than native Python, but worse than optimized native/SciPy (mostly due to boxing operations on primitive numbers).
 The best performance of optimized parts could be better than SciPy.

 ## Requirements

 KMath currently relies on JDK 11 for compilation and execution of Kotlin-JVM part.
-We recommend to use GraalVM-CE 11 for execution to get better performance.
+We recommend using GraalVM-CE or Oracle GraalVM for execution to get better performance.

 ### Repositories